Cruduper/Synthwave-CSS-3D-Engine/README.md

 4. Many parts of the code need refactoring.

 5. More CSS variables should be made to keep the code DRY.

+6. Intro animations look wrong in some non-chrome browsers

+7. Timing of intro animations is off in some non-chrome browsers.

 <br><br/>
 ## 🏁 Getting Started